Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

-We can then apply Lemma \ref{lem:stitched_rotation_paird_matching}, to deduce that $\rho$ is a stitched rotation wrt $T^*$, concluding the proof of 1.2.
+We can then apply Lemma \ref{lem:stitched_rotation_paird_matching} to deduce that $\rho$ is a stitched rotation w.r.t.\ $T^*$, concluding the proof of 1.2.
 By Definition \ref{def:stitched_rotation}, $\rho$ is a non-singular rotation exposed in $T^*\cup \rho$.
 We can construct $M$ that is not blocked by any edge from $T^*$ through the following sequence of rotation eliminations, starting from $T^*\cup \rho$.
 By Lemma \ref{lem:singular_expose}, $\rho$ is not the only exposed rotation.
 Therefore we can keep on eliminating rotations other than $\rho$, until $\rho$ and $\overline{\rho}$ are the only two remaining rotations exposed.
-Eliminating $\overline{\rho}$ will leave with a matching $M\supseteq \rho$ and $M\in \Ss(T^*\cup\rho)$, which means $M$ is not blocked by any edge in $T^*$.
-Concluding the proof of 2. \end{proof}
+Eliminating $\overline{\rho}$ will leave $x_i$ and $y_i$ with a single entry in their preference list, see Lemma \ref{lem:only-rho-and-dual}.
+Hence, by Theorem \ref{thm:T_lem:eliminating-rotations-preserves-exposition}, there exists $M\in \Ss(T^*\cup \rho)$ with $\rho\subset M$.
+Since $T^*=E_S(T)$, we deduce that all edges of $T^*\cup \rho$ are stable, in $T^*\cup\rho$.
+In particular, $M$ is not blocked by any edge in $T^*$.
+Moreover, since all edges of $\rho$ are antipodal by definition, $\Ss(T^*)\subseteq \Ss(T^*\cup \rho)$, concluding the proof of 2. \end{proof}